alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-prophet-abraham-father-name.md

 locale: en
 lang: en
 category: [prophets,fatwas]
-excerpt: Azar is a Persian name of the father of Abraham, peace be upon him, according to the most authentic scholars' opinions.
+summary: Azar is a Persian name of the father of Abraham, peace be upon him, according to the most authentic scholars' opinions.
 ---

 ### Question: